-Create Keystone Habits Using the Habit Loop
+Get in the Habit Loop

 Have you ever wondered why it's so tough to make little changes in your life?
 And why some people seem to be able to do it with ease, while others fail to follow through time after time?
-In Part 3, I'll teach you a simple system that makes forming and keeping new habits effortless.
+In Part 2, I'll teach you a simple system that makes forming and keeping new habits effortless.